aliwert/math-questions/README.md

 -Dynamic placement of the input field within the question to enhance user interaction.<br>
 -Error handling for invalid inputs and empty submissions.<br>
 -Responsive design for seamless gameplay across devices.<br>
+## Usage
+To use this Math questions, follow these steps:

+1. Open the index.html file in a web browser.<br>
+2. Input your age, select your gender, and enter your height and weight.<br>
+3. Click the "Submit" button to calculate your BMI.<br>
+4. View your BMI result and see which health category you fall into.<br>

 ## Technologies Used
 -HTML<br>
 -CSS<br>